betrusted-io/xous-book/src/ch10-00-swap-overview.md

 `EvictPage` is a syscall that only the `swapper` is allowed to call.
 It is a scalar `send` message, which contains the PID and address of the page to evict.
 Upon receipt, the kernel will:

 - Change into the requested PID's address space
-- Lookup teh physical address of the evicted page
+- Lookup the physical address of the evicted page
 - Clear the `V` bit and set the `P` bit of the evicted page's PTE
 - Change into the swapper's address space
 - Mutably lend the evicted physical page to the swapper with a `WriteToSwap` message